How Long Does It Take To Get Acrylic Nails?

 If you choose to get a design on your nails, you can expect to spend anywhere from an hour to two hours at the salon.

 Nail designs can range in complexity.
-A simple pattern might not take the technician long, but throw in different designs on each nail and add-ons such as glitter and gems, and the time it will take will increase.
-Also, the time it takes will depend on how experienced and fast your nail technician is.
+A simple pattern might not take the technician long, but adding different designs to each nail and add-ons such as glitter and gems will increase the time.
+The time will also depend on how experienced and fast your nail technician is.

 How Long Do Acrylics Last?

-Now you're probably wondering if acrylic nails are worth the amount of time and money you spend at the salon.
-Well, if applied well, a good set of acrylics can last you upwards of two months.
-However, you should head back to the salon for a "fill in" every two to three weeks.
+Now you're probably wondering if acrylic nails are worth the time and money you spend at the salon.
+Well, if applied well, a good set of acrylics can last upwards of two months.
+However, you should head back to the salon for a "fill-in" every two to three weeks.

 As your nail grows, a gap will form between the base of your nail and the acrylic.
-The new growth will need to be filled in for the acrylics to still look their best.
+The new growth will need to be filled in for the acrylics to look their best still.
 Fortunately, it is usually cheaper for a fill-in than a full set.

 Acrylic nails will need replacing once they start to become brittle or loose.
 You will begin to notice air bubbles or the nail pulling away from your natural nail.
 If they start to break or fall off, it's best to head to the salon for a new set.